-- " The vitality of a tech ecosystem is about far more than the strength of any of its constituent parts-it is also built on robust connections between and among them.
+- > The vitality of a tech ecosystem is about far more than the strength of any of its constituent parts-it is also built on robust connections between and among them.
 This includes developing formal and informal networks for mentoring, fostering stronger links between startups and corporations and engaging in placemaking efforts that draw diverse communities together in new ways.
-Teams focused on a variety of initiatives, including: - Developing matchmaking services to connect startups with corporations, universities, federal agencies and labs, and other potential clients. - Formalizing mentorship programs for Baltimore founders, including one-on-one with seasoned entrepreneurs, peer-to-peer mentoring, coaching, CEO roundtables, sectorfocused networks, and more. - Building out exciting and robust spaces that will help cultivate community. - Engaging companies in talent-development efforts, recognizing the importance of their role as potential future employers. - " UpSurge is helping to bring Baltimore's innovators together in informal and formal ways, whether hosting the weekly Equitech Tuesdays gathering, convening groups of investors to think through better ways of connecting with local startups, or meeting with real estate innovators to consider new strategies that will allow Baltimoreans to prosper in place as their economic prospects grow.
+Teams focused on a variety of initiatives, including: - Developing matchmaking services to connect startups with corporations, universities, federal agencies and labs, and other potential clients. - Formalizing mentorship programs for Baltimore founders, including one-on-one with seasoned entrepreneurs, peer-to-peer mentoring, coaching, CEO roundtables, sectorfocused networks, and more. - Building out exciting and robust spaces that will help cultivate community. - Engaging companies in talent-development efforts, recognizing the importance of their role as potential future employers. - >> UpSurge is helping to bring Baltimore's innovators together in informal and formal ways, whether hosting the weekly Equitech Tuesdays gathering, convening groups of investors to think through better ways of connecting with local startups, or meeting with real estate innovators to consider new strategies that will allow Baltimoreans to prosper in place as their economic prospects grow.

-Start early.
+• Start early.

-" The Equitech vision includes ensuring that pathways are open to every Baltimorean-starting at a young age-and that young people see appealing and viable career options within the city's innovation ecosystem.
+The Equitech vision includes ensuring that pathways are open to every Baltimorean-starting at a young age-and that young people see appealing and viable career options within the city's innovation ecosystem.
 This requires expanding and deepening exposure to coding and other tech-related skills in school and through accessible extracurricular programs and paid internships.
 And, recognizing that "you can't be what you can't see," it also requires developing frequent opportunities to engage with startups and diverse entrepreneurs who may serve as role models for youth.
 Among the approaches Teams recommended were:

-- Establishing year-long tech-training programs that allow students to deepen career-related skills - Launching pitch competitions for middle and high school students to foster their entrepreneurial interests and connect them with more seasoned founders. - Hosting community-organized demo days for Baltimore high school and college students. - >> UpSurge is working with dozens of partners focused on workforce development and broadening the pathways that will prepare Baltimoreans for the innovation economy.
+- Starting exposure to STEAM programs, coding and tech as early as elementary school, developing pathways for more robust and sector-specific skill development, and ensuring all Baltimore City high schools offer entrepreneurship programs. - Establishing year-long tech-training programs that allow students to deepen career-related skills. - Launching pitch competitions for middle and high school students to foster their entrepreneurial interests and connect them with more seasoned founders. - Hosting community-organized demo days for Baltimore high school and college students. - " UpSurge is working with dozens of partners focused on workforce development and broadening the pathways that will prepare Baltimoreans for the innovation economy.
 Some of these efforts focus on upskilling adult talent, while many consider school-aged children and how to position the next generation to enter and lead across the tech sector.